Mabalacat City College: History

-Mabalacat City College was established during the administration of former Mabalacat Mayor, Marino P. Morales.
+Mabalacat College was established in 2008.

 After a series of feasibility studies, it was formally opened in September 2008.
 The legal foundation of the college was formulated by the Sangguniang Bayan members.
 On October 4, 2008, Municipal Ordinance No. 2, series of 2007 entitled "An ordinance establishing a local College in the Municipality of Mabalacat to be known as the Mabalacat City College and granting its charter providing for the Rules, Regulations and Pertinent Guidelines for its establishment and operation thereof," was passed.

 On January 14, 2008, Former Mayor Morales appointed Dr. Leonardo C. Canlas as the first ad interim president of the college.
 The initial courses offered were BS in Elementary Education, BS in Secondary Education with major fields in mathematics and biological science, and BS in information technology.

 As of August 2025, the school offers 21 courses in its 4 Institutes.

+Facilities

+During the COVID-19 pandemic, the Mabalacat City Government implemented the construction of a new basketball gymnasium, new IT rooms, and a new cafeteria inside MCC.
+For the school year 2022-23, they launched pilot smart classrooms, which were equipped with cameras for observing human behavior, microphones, monitors, interactive screens and boards, and soundproof walls.
+In 2023, MCC inaugurated its MCC Learning Center, MCC Gymnasium and the i-Lab laboratory.